timescale/docs/promscale/installation/binary.md

 # Install Promscale from binary
 You can install Promscale from a pre-compiled binary on any operating system.
-The Promscale binaries are available at [GitHub releases page][gh-promscale-download].
+The Promscale binaries are available from the [GitHub releases page][gh-promscale-download].

 Before you begin, you must have an already installed and working Prometheus or OpenTelemetry collector environment.